michellevenables1/airline_classifcationproject/README.md

 9. Adjust the model, acquire more data, or try a different modeling technique
 10. Interpret model and report results visually and numerically

-**Question**
-Can we predict if a flight will be delayed?
-(The US department of transportation defines a delayed flight as 15 minutes or more past the departure scheduled time.)

 **Data Cleaning**
 Target: Delayed_Flight >= 20%